Correlation-Assisted Quantized Charge Pumping: Appendix B: Hartree Fock for Weakly Interacting Regime

 \section{Appendix B: Hartree Fock for Weakly Interacting Regime}

 For symmetry protected topological (SPT) phases, topological classification tends to be protected from small perturbations that respect the underlying symmetry.
 In the SSH model considered in the main text, this discussion can be made precise by applying Hartree-Fock theory.
 When weak interaction (preserving chiral symmetry) is added to the model, the interaction renormalizes the inter-cell hopping strengths, i.\,e. $H(J, d, \tau, V) \approx H(J, \tilde{d}, \tilde{\tau}, V = 0)$ for new hopping parameters $\tilde{d}$, and $\tilde{\tau}$ in an effective non-interacting model.
-This sub-section details and justifies the application of Hartree-Fock theory to the weakly-interacting model.
+This subsection details and justifies the application of Hartree-Fock theory to the weakly-interacting model, even in finite systems with open boundary conditions.

 The interaction term can be written explicitly in terms of sublattice creation-annihilation operators as

 In the Hartree-Fock approximation, the Hamiltonian is approximately transformed back into the non-interacting basis by decoupling the quartic interaction terms into sums of quadratic terms: